dwainscheeren/dwains-lovelace-dashboard/docs/configuration/icons.md

 **This file is required but can be empty!**

-With this file you can override the default icons that are loaded in Dwains Theme.
+With this file you can override the default icons that are loaded in Dwains Dashboard.

 [Take a look here](../how-tos/how-to-choose-icon.md) on how to choose an icon and how to install Font Awesome.